 Not Starting or Stopping Treatment

 Note: With the exception of quotes, information in the following sections has been adopted from End of Life Washington.

-For some terminally ill people, aggressive medical treatment may not be helpful and may prolong the dying process without improving quality of life.
+For some people with terminal illness, aggressive medical treatment may not be helpful and may prolong the dying process without improving quality of life.
 Under certain circumstances, treatments can increase suffering, ruin the remaining quality of life, or even shorten life.

-Stopping treatment can be combined with hospice and palliative care or voluntary stopping eating and drinking to shorten the dying process and reduce suffering.
+Stopping treatment can be combined with hospice and palliative care or voluntarily stopping eating and drinking to shorten the dying process and reduce suffering.

-For dying people experiencing so much pain or unmanageable symptoms that they cannot get relief from medications unless the dose is high enough to make them unconscious, palliative sedation provides enough medication to keep them continuously unconscious and thereby free of pain and symptoms.
+Palliative sedation provides enough medication to keep patients with terminal illness comfortable and continuously unconscious, thereby free of the excruciating pain and related symptoms they were experiencing.
 All nutrition and hydration is stopped, and they usually die within a few days.